kaaax0815/stocks-prediction-tool/README.md

 This repository is archived because the project deadline has passed.
-The grade of the project is not yet available.
+The grade of the project is 15/15 points

 # 📈 Stocks Prediction Tool